 Once you’ve completed the sample process, you put the sample container into the included envelope, and drop it in the mail.
 The address and postage have already been taken care of, so you just seal the envelope and drop it in the mail.

 How long does it take to get your results?

 It takes about 4 to 6 weeks from the time the sample arrives at the lab.

 Where is the testing actually done?

 That’s one of the things that sets us apart.
 Essentially every other test is analyzed at a private lab.
-Every single BIOHM Gut Report is analyzed at Case Western School of Medicine, one of the top 25 medical research institutions in the United States.
+Every single BIOHM Gut Test is analyzed at Case Western School of Medicine, one of the top 25 medical research institutions in the United States.